mcci-catena/arduino-lorawan/README.md

 ## Release History

 - HEAD has the following changes
+  - [#136](https://github.com/mcci-catena/arduino-lorawan/issues/136) adds support for UI control of target network and subband, for the following networks: The Things Network, Actility, Helium, machineQ, Senet, Senra, Swisscom, ChirpStack, and Generic.
+Version is 0.6.0.99.
   - [#100](https://github.com/mcci-catena/arduino-lorawan/issues/100), [#121](https://github.com/mcci-catena/arduino-lorawan/issues/121) introduce `Arduino_LoRaWAN_machineQ`, a type that maps onto the selected target network and region.
 Version is 0.6.0.20.
   - [#120](https://github.com/mcci-catena/arduino-lorawan/issues/120) fixes the setting of RX2 DR9 in EU868 for TTN -- was incorrectly put in US when refactoring.
   - [#116](https://github.com/mcci-catena/arduino-lorawan/issues/110) adds KR920 support.
 Vestigial / unused uses of `KR921` were changed to match the official `KR920` name.
 Cleanup typos in this file.
 Version is 0.6.0.10, and this requires `arduino-lmic` library version 2.3.2.60 or greater.